- MUTUAL RECOGNITION (NEW SOUTH WALES) AMENDMENT BILL 2021 – COMMITTEE ENQUIRY (AUTOMATIC RECOGNITION)

 It has published the information on the AISC website.

-The expert position on the Gas IRC is open to a specialist in training to provide their expert opinion on the review or development of gas related training products.
+Gas IRC – one individual expert position.
+This IRC is responsible for the UEG Gas Industry Training Package.
+The qualifications and units of competency available under this training package can be viewed here. | The expert position on the Gas IRC is open to a specialist in training to provide their expert opinion on the review or development of gas related training products.
 Such a person will have knowledge, skill, education, experience or training in vocational education and training.
-This position is not open to individuals seeking to represent the views or interests of organisations, including but not limited to, employers, regulators, state or territory industry training bodies, peak bodies, or unions.
+This position is not open to individuals seeking to represent the views or interests of organisations, including but not limited to, employers, regulators, state or territory industry training bodies, peak bodies, or unions. |

-The expert position on the Electrotechnology IRC is open to a specialist in renewable energy to provide their expert opinion on the review or development of electrotechnology related training products.
+Electrotechnology IRC – one individual expert position.
+This IRC is responsible for the UEE Electrotechnology Training Package.
+The qualifications and units of competency available under this training package can be viewed here. | The expert position on the Electrotechnology IRC is open to a specialist in renewable energy to provide their expert opinion on the review or development of electrotechnology related training products.
 Such a person will have knowledge, skill, education, experience or training in energy produced using natural resources that are constantly replaced and never run out.
-This position is not open to individuals seeking to represent the views or interests of organisations, including but not limited to, employers, regulators, state or territory industry training bodies, peak bodies, or unions.
+This position is not open to individuals seeking to represent the views or interests of organisations, including but not limited to, employers, regulators, state or territory industry training bodies, peak bodies, or unions. |

 The AISC seeks to ensure that the membership of the Gas and Electrotechnology IRCs provide industry coverage and expertise to support training product development for their industries.
 The AISC is looking for individuals with extensive experience in and knowledge of their industry sector, with the capacity to proactively apply these attributes to the work of the IRC.